 MR HAU HOCK KHUN DATO' CHANG CHOR CHOONG Shareholding interest in the listed issuer and its subsidiaries No 12,750,000 ordinary shares Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries.
-No No Conflict of Interest (including any competing business) No No Undertaking (in the format set out in Appendix 7H) under Rule 720(1) has been submitted to the listed issuer Yes Yes Other Principal Commitments Including Directorships Past (for the last 5 years) Nil Nil Present Disclose the following matters concerning Kumpulan H & L High-Tech Berhad HTG Energy Sdn Bhd Majestic Treasure Sdn Bhd HPI International Sdn Bhd H&C Bio Industry Sdn Bhd Idone Etech Sdn Bhd Eluminas Bio Industry Sdn Bhd SBL Worldwide Trading Pte Ltd Rejo Beverage Pte Ltd Pembinaan Silih Kasih Sdn Bhd Otachi Holdings Sdn Bhd LSS F&B Trading (M) Sdn Bhd Deluxe Percent Sdn Bhd Wisdom Power Sdn Bhd Fossil Food & Beverage Sdn Bhd officer, chief operating officer, general mais "yes", full details must be given. anager or other officer of equivalent rank.
-If the answer to any question a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or any time within 2 years from the date he ceased to be a partner?
-No No b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-No No
+No No Conflict of Interest (including any competing business) No No Undertaking (in the format set out in Appendix 7H) under Rule 720(1) has been submitted to the listed issuer Yes Yes Other Principal Commitments Including Directorships Past (for the last 5 years) Nil Nil Present Disclose the following matters concern officer, chief operating officer, general m is "yes", full details must be given.
+Kumpulan H & L High-Tech Berhad HTG Energy Sdn Bhd Majestic Treasure Sdn Bhd HPI International Sdn Bhd H&C Bio Industry Sdn Bhd Idone Etech Sdn Bhd Eluminas Bio Industry Sdn Bhd SBL Worldwide Trading Pte Ltd Rejo Beverage Pte Ltd Pembinaan Silih Kasih Sdn Bhd Otachi Holdings Sdn Bhd LSS F&B Trading (M) Sdn Bhd Deluxe Percent Sdn Bhd Wisdom Power Sdn Bhd Fossil Food & Beverage Sdn Bhd ef executive officer, chief financial rank.
+If the answer to any question a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or any time within 2 years from the date he ceased to be a partner? b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that No No entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?